top of page

 5. Issuance of a class certificate upon satisfaction

 Regular vessel maintenance and ship surveys are crucial to maintain a vessel's class status.
 These surveys ensure the ship meets the classification society's standards throughout its operational life.
-Survey types include annual surveys, intermediate surveys, and special surveys, conducted every five years.
-These involve a detailed examination of the vessel's structure and equipment.
+Survey types include annual surveys, intermediate surveys, and special surveys (special surveys are conducted every five years).

 Fact